Safety instructions

 Please note

-Avoid operating in damp environments or near open water.
+Avoid operating in humid environments or near open water.
 Some components may corrode.

 Do not operate the device during a thunderstorm, as damage may occur in the event of a lightning strike.